theomantz/nix-dev-templates/README.md

 # nix-dev-templates
-a repository to store my nix dev templates
+a collection of various nix flake templates. adding to it as i develop in each language